 Lincoln Park/Rice’s Point: 490 sites (205 of which appeared to meet the definition of a Brownfield

 Bay West recommended that a Phase I ESA be performed for any of the non-residential use sites if they are to be sold or redeveloped, and that a Phase II ESA is performed for the Brownfield sites to identify the presence or absence of contamination.
 Additionally, Bay West recommended that if contamination is identified in the soil and/or groundwater, interested parties consider entering into the MPCA Brownfield Programs.

 “The Bay West team jumped into this project and obtained the approvals we needed from the MPCA in a manner that was protective for the client.
-It was invaluable for this project on the knowledge that the Bay West team had on how the MPCA would approach this property.
 Great job and very enjoyable to work with!”

 Land Development, Phase II ESA